neil-edelman/boxes/readme.md

 <code>struct <strong>&lt;A&gt;array_iterator</strong>;</code>

-Cursor; may become invalid after a topological change to any items previous\.
+May become invalid after a topological change to any items previous\.